 Name / Position Cr John Logan.
 Item No. / Subject CJ053-04/23 - Review of City Water Plan 2016-2021.
 Nature of Interest Interest that may affect impartiality.
-Extent of Interest Cr Logan is a member of the Friends of Yellagonga which takes an active interest in water management and water initiatives in the park.
+Extent of Interest interest in water management and water initiatives in the park.

 Name / Position Mayor Hon.
 Albert Jacob, JP.
 Item No. / Subject CJ054-04/23 - List of Payments made during the month of February 2023.
 Nature of Interest Interest that may affect impartiality.
 Extent of Interest Mayor Jacob does some part-time work for Thompson Geer.
 He does not have any involvement in City of Joondalup matters.